MrMicrowaveOven/ScareBnb/README.md

 # SCAREBNB
+## Locations
 ScareBnb is a web application inspired by AirBnb, built using Ruby on Rails and React.js.
-ScareBnb allows users to:
-* Create an account
-* Log in / Log out
-* Search available locations using the Maps api
-* Create locations, complete with map coordinates and image
+ScareBnb allows users to search available locations using the Google Maps Api, and view information about each location.
+Users can also add locations to the map, which uses GeoLocation and GeoSuggestion for a smooth transition between user input and marker placement.

+## Authentication
+Authentication features include Sign In and Sign Up functionality, with password hashing through BCrypt.
+A demo Sign In is provided for quick viewing access.

 # Implementation Timeline